flutter/samples/shrine/README.md

 ## Goals

-* Show how to customize Flutter's Material Compoenent widgets to produce a unique design for an app.
+* Show how to customize Flutter's Material Component widgets to produce a unique design for an app.
 * Show how to use `scoped_model` to manage an app's state and access it across different routes and in different widgets.